 submitted by George N Leontsinis on 18.11.2010

-Photograph taken after the very successful one-day Conference held in Kythera: The History and Culture of Kythera and Kytherian Diaspora.
+At the one-day Conference in Kythera: The History and Culture of Kythera and Kytherian Diaspora.

 On the 25th of September 2010 a one-day academic conference was held on Kythera focusing on the history and culture of Kythera and Kytherian Diaspora that was organised by the Cultural Centre of the Municipality of Kythera and the Society for the Theory, Research, and Didactics of History.
 The aim of the conference was to present to the broader public the academic research, digitisation and documentary production on the history and culture of Kythera and Kytherian diaspora conducted over the past decade by the Open Free University of the Municipality of Kythera and the Cultural Centre of the Municipality of Kythera.
 This included a screening of the DVD of the documentary “Kythera: Myth, History and Reality”.